I’m Tom Hardison

 I was eager to apply what I’d learned as I joined Hewlett Packard in 1984.
 HP, an icon of the technology industry, had reached $5B in revenue.

-Bill and Dave, the founders, were still there, and I absorbed their way of building great teams and a creative leadership culture (the HP Way).
+Bill and Dave, the founders, were still there, and I absorbed their way of building great teams and a generative leadership culture (the HP Way).
 I learned the values of:

 Leadership lessons from the tech industry